February 8, 1868

 On February 8, 1868, Brown pulled out her ticket and prepared to board a train, to return to Washington from Alexandria, Virginia.
 As she stepped aboard, she was accosted by the rail line’s private police officer, who angrily told her she must enter the other car.
 “This car will do,” Brown replied quietly.
 At that point, as she later told a Senate investigating committee, “the policeman ran up and told me I could not ride in that car ... he said that car was for ladies.”
 Of course, Kate Brown was a lady, but she was also African American.

 Not deterred, Brown responded: “I bought my ticket to go to Washington in this car..., before I leave this car I will suffer death.”
 A violent altercation ensued.
-Reportedly, Brown was physically ejected from the train, thrown onto the platform, and dragged along the pavement.
+Reportedly, the police officers employed by the railroad physically ejected Brown from the train, throwing her onto the platform.
 Fortunately, another Senate employee, a committee clerk named B. H. Hinds, arrived on the scene.
 He accompanied the badly injured Brown back to Washington, where she sought medical treatment.

 Upon hearing of the incident, Massachusetts senator Charles Sumner demanded that the Senate investigate this “outrage that has occurred within sight of [the] Capitol.”
 Senator Charles Drake of Missouri agreed.
 “It is an outrage upon an American woman,” he cried, “a citizen of the United States.”
 On February 10, Lot Morrill of Maine introduced a resolution to investigate.
 Later that month, Iowa senator John Harlan heard testimony from officials of the railroad company, from eyewitnesses, and from Brown’s doctor.
 Too badly injured to appear, Kate Brown gave her testimony from her sick bed.